-National Treasury's SIPDM (see 4.2.3) embraced the five focus areas which the NDP identified in designing a procurement system that is better able to deliver value for money, while minimising the scope for corruption (see 2.5).
-However, its effective implementation has not been followed through following a change in the leadership of National Treasury.
+The SIPDM (see 4.2.3) embraced the five focus areas which the NDP identified in designing a procurement system that is better able to deliver value for money, while minimising the scope for corruption (see 2.5).

 The foreword to the Toolkit 2004 (see 4.1.2) made reference to a strategy document which was "included in the toolkit so that stakeholders can understand the context as to why the Toolkit has been developed and how it fits within an overall strategy to improve the delivery of infrastructure by the public sector."
 This 2003 document expressed the nature of the problem that was being addressed as ". . .
 The public sector procurement and delivery system for construction projects and services in South Africa is a remnant of our colonial past and is little changed from that introduced almost 100 years ago.
 Isolated from its origins and the continuous development brought about through modernisation, our system has delivered increasing levels of adversity and antagonism in the delivery of capital projects.
 Budget and schedule overruns, disputes and litigation, failures and liquidations, low margins and financial loss, are common features of the construction industry today.